haokeyingxiao/haoke/adr/2022-01-20-feature-flags-for-major-versions.md

 ### Major feature flag
 As mentioned before, we use the major feature flags (`v6.5.0.0`, `v6.6.0.0`) to signal breaks within the code ahead of time.
 This is an incredible help in the preparation of the next major release, as otherwise all breaks would have to be made within a short period of time.

-This procedure can also be applied to plugins, which also use this flag and internally query it to either prepare the plugin for the next major or to support multiple Shopware major versions with one plugin version.
+This procedure can also be applied to plugins, which also use this flag and internally query it to either prepare the plugin for the next major or to support multiple Haoke major versions with one plugin version.
 Since each major feature flag remains after the corresponding release, they can be used as an alternative version switch to the php equivalent `version_compare`.